What are restrictive covenants?

 How will restrictive covenants affect you?

-They usually take the form of covenants preventing the owner of the property from making alterations to the property, may prevent substantial structures from being build on a specific section of land, or preventing the property from being used for commercially and trades purposes.
+They usually take the form of covenants preventing the property owner from making alterations to the property, may prevent substantial structures from being built on a specific section of land, or prevent the property from being used for commercially and trades purposes.

-Restrictive covenants may prove to be seriously prejudicial to you as they affect things such as getting a mortgage as restrictive covenants may even have an impact on the saleability of the property.
+Restrictive covenants may prove to be seriously prejudicial to you as they affect things such as getting a mortgage, as restrictive covenants may even impact the property's saleability.